Insights on Acne Rosacea from the Dermatologist

-They come up quickly and can take weeks to go away.
+- Pimples of rosacea may come up quickly or can take weeks to go away.
 They are easily irritated if you apply harsh acne medicines to them, thus behaving more like a rash than acne.
 Also, unlike regular acne vulgaris, adult acne rosacea does not cause blackheads.

 General blotchy skin redness, irritation, swelling and scale often accompany the pimples of acne rosacea making for a really frustrating facial skin mess.

-Lastly, most rosacea patients complain of excessively oily skin, but some have dry, sensitive skin, and this, too, impacts which rosacea treatment products I recommend.
+Most rosacea patients complain of excessively oily skin and clogged pores.
+But some have dry, sensitive skin.
+These two differences impact which rosacea treatment products I recommend.

 Broken capillaries and facial flushing from rosacea may be constant or occasional.